 “It’s about the quality and condition of the vinyl, not just the title of it.
 There’s an art to selecting good records. ”

 For those unfamiliar, Record Store Day is pretty much what you’d expect: A day when fans of vinyl record albums convene in musty shacks filled with wax, filing through row upon row of records to find hidden gems for their growing collection, and to revel in the tactile treat that comes with being a vinyl junkie.
 Oh, and there’s plenty of music listening, too … maybe even some hot dogs.
 Only now, there’s a lot more junkies who want to listen.
 It’s fantastic.

 If you’re new to vinyl, or if you just stepped away for a while and want to get back into it, you should know there’s a right way and a wrong way to get into and maintain this hobby.
 Don’t worry, it isn’t complicated, and it doesn’t have to be expensive, either.
 In fact, it can be downright cheap.
 Here is our top-to-bottom — er, front-to-back? — guide covering everything from how to buy and hook up a quality turntable, to proper vinyl cleaning and storage, right down to a few choice records we think would kickstart your new collection.

 Go buy some records

-Oh, and if you need a little help discovering record stores in you area that will be celebrating Record Store Day, visit this helpful interactive website.
-But before you take off, be sure to check out these 10 awesome albums you should buy on Record Store Day.
+Oh, and if you need a little help discovering record stores in you area that will be celebrating Record Store Day, we also recommend Vinyl Hub — “it’s like Discogs for record stores” the website exclaims, and it offers a great way to find a local shop.
+Finally, before you take off, be sure to check out these 10 awesome albums you should buy on Record Store Day.

 Clean those grooves!